broeker/spacebook/pages/ordering.md

 title: Page one
 key: Page one
-order: 5 👈
+order: 10 👈

   title: Subpage one
   key: Subpage one
   parent: Page one
-  order: 10 👈
+  order: 20 👈

   title: Subpage two
   key: Subpage two
   parent: Page one
-  order: 15 👈
+  order: 30 👈

 title: Page two
 key: Page two
-order: 20 👈
+order: 40 👈

 title: Page three
 key: Page three
-order: 25 👈
+order: 50 👈
 ```

 This structure will result in the correct menu ordering and provide the proper in-page navigation.

 ::: callout
-**Tip:** For this reason, it is wise to leave some space between your ordering as you set up your initial page structure as per the example above.
-This will help you avoid having to changing all of your order settings whenever you want to add a new page.
-For larger sites, you could even start with an interval of 10 to be safe.
+**Did you know?** It is wise to leave some space between your ordering as you set up your initial page structure as per the example above.
+This will help you avoid having to changing all of your order settings whenever you want to add a new page!
 :::